 All parents and staff should join the Central High School Home & School Association.
 This organization works diligently and effectively for every student in the school.
 The benefits to be derived from membership are innumerable.
-Board/Slate as of April 2019 is as follows (subject to change):
+Board/Slate as of June 2021 is as follows: